 Consumers are spending time researching on their smartphones (15+ hours a week), their research starts with a search engine (vs. a mobile site or app), proximity is important (69% expect businesses to be within five miles of their location), immediacy is key (more than half want to purchase within the hour) and mobile influences their purchase decisions (93% go on to buy).

 Mobile is commanding more of the organic search market today than ever before.
 Smartphones account for 23 percent, and combined with tablets' 12 percent share, mobile now equates to fully a third of today's organic search traffic.
 And in the coming year, smartphone share is poised to balloon by at least another 50 percent.

-Now let’s explore some tips for local SEO, and ways BrightEdge’s Local SEO Management tool can help.
+Now let’s explore some tips to help you optimize for the best local SEO techniques, and ways BrightEdge’s Local SEO Management tool can help.